 The ultimate sign of trust and protection, the Nuzzle is common in new and rekindled relationships.
 When one partner sleeps with his or her head on the other's chest, it creates a nurturing, open position and a sense of companionship as you snuggle.

 The Leg Hug is a little unclear, as it can indicate a number of things.
-If only one person is doing the "hugging," it could signal that he or she is craving a connection with the other (kind of like the Chasing Spoon).
+If only one person is doing the "hugging," it could signal that they are craving a connection with the other (kind of like the Chasing Spoon).
 And since your legs are first to react in a fight-or-flight situation, they're often the most honest part of the body.

 If you're both intertwined, you're equally passionate, and the emotional and sexual connection is strong.
 Just like your legs, your lives are blended and balanced.

 A couple that sleeps on their stomachs might want to think about having a conversation.
-Because sleeping face-down protects the front of the body, the Stomach Snoozer position could be indicate signs of anxiety, emotional fear, vulnerability and lack of control.
+Because sleeping facedown protects the front of the body, the Stomach Snoozer position could be indicating signs of anxiety, emotional fear, vulnerability, or lack of control.

-If your partner spreads out with little regard to where you are in the bed, it might be time to question the relationship.
-The Space Hog—who, as the name indicates, spreads him or herself out in bed, taking up all the space—is probably selfish and has little regard for your needs.
+If your partner spreads out with little regard for where you are in the bed, it could be a negative sign for the relationship.
+The Space Hog—who, as the name indicates, spreads themselves out in bed, taking up all the space—is behaving selfishly and has little regard for your needs.